Blues is a musical language. The overall blues sound comes from imposing a set of…

 Electric guitars have more sustain than acoustic, nylon strings, Spanish or Flamenco guitars.
 We need to adapt our form of playing to the manner in which the instrument is created; an electric guitar with saturation or distortion can be even more lyrical.

-At all guitar courses and guitar improvisation lessons I offer at the Creative Guitar School in Melbourne, both online and in class, students learn all the required tools to be able to improvise in all styles and with any type of guitar.
+At all guitar courses and guitar improvisation lessons I offer at the Creative Guitar School in Sydney and Wollongong, both online and in class, students learn all the required tools to be able to improvise in all styles and with any type of guitar.

 Please note that you will learn in my guitar improvisation lessons, to apply creative tools to both the solo, the melody and the accompaniment of such.

 The joy of guitar improvisation